 Once you arrive to Palenque you’ll probably be crushed so you better check in at your hotel and get some rest before exploring the amazing Mayan Ruins of Palenque.

 What I did was to visit the ruins and the museum in the late afternoon and then come back the next day in the early morning to further explore them, leaving some time to visit the waterfalls at Mishol-Ha and Agua Azul.

 Once your second day is over, I definitely suggest you to take some sleeping pills because you still have another long journey to take.

 Alternatively, you can go from Oaxaca to San Cristobal de las Casas and take your time to explore the Sumidero Canyon for some nice Eco-Tourism to break the long journey between Oaxaca and Palenque.

 Day 10: Tulum

-From Palenque to Tulum, you’re gonna be spending around 12 hours inside of a bus, luckily, the route Palenque-Tulum offers a first class luxury service that it’s only 200 pesos more expensive than the regular one (700 pesos).
+From Palenque to Tulum, you’re gonna be spending around 12 hours inside of a bus, luckily, the route Palenque-Tulum offers a first-class luxury service that it’s only 200 pesos more expensive than the regular one (700 pesos).

 Tulum gives you a glimpse into the past of those who resided in the area, and their methods of worship.
-The ruins at Tulum are fairly small since you can fully visit them in less than one hour, what I suggest you to do is to bring your swimming suit and take a dip in the Caribbean waters found underneath the ruins themselves.
+The ruins at Tulum are fairly small since you can fully visit them in less than one hour, what I suggest you do is bring your swimming suit and take a dip in the Caribbean waters found underneath the ruins themselves.

 Afterward, you can a taxi to any of the three Cenotes found within the area and take a dip at the cold water inside of it.
 They’re definitely some of the best things to do and see at the Riviera Maya.